Get News & Updates Directly To Your Inbox

 “When I was 37, I found a larger lump during a self-exam.
 Right away, an intense fear of the unknown set in.
 After multiple tests, scans and biopsies, I was diagnosed with stage 3 invasive ductal and invasive lobular carcinomas.”

-The diagnosis was a blow for a woman who had stayed on top of her breast health screenings and preventive care.
+The diagnosis was an unexpected blow since Leigh had stayed on top of her breast health screenings and preventive care.

 “I was taught at a young age to do self-breast exams by my mother who worked as a registered nurse for an obstetrician/gynecologist,” Leigh explains.
 “She made me very aware of our family’s history of breast cancer.”